flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 We are currently trying to confirm the news we heard today in that Libya has finally lifted the visa ban on Americans.
 If the news is confirmed it would mean that the citizens of the United States of America will be able to obtain a Libyan tourist visa.
 The news first leaked out on the 5th of May, after Saif Al-Islam Muammar Al-Qaddafi was reported to have said, at the American University in Cairo, that “Very, very soon, it will be very easy for many people around the world to visit Libya.

-However, we still do not have 100% confirmation regarding this matter, but today, the 19th of May 2010, may prove to be a historical day as we have strong indications that the time has finally come for Americans to visit Libya on a tourist or visa.
-Apply for a Libyan visa now via our secure form.
+However, we still do not have 100% confirmation regarding this matter, but today, the 19th of May 2010, may prove to be a historical day as we have strong indications that the time has finally come for Americans to visit Libya on a tourist visa.

 new consular section in Tripoli

-Tripoli - On March 24th, US Assistant Secretary of State for Consular Affairs, Janice L. Jacobs, cuts the ribbon on the new consular section of the American Embassy in Jeraba Street, in the Ben Ashour, Tripoli; during which the ambassador Gene A. Cretz emphasized the recent progress the Embassy had made in issuing visas to Libyans: over 4500 non-immigrant visas to Libyan tourists, businesspeople, students, and government officials.
+Tripoli - on March the 24th, US Assistant Secretary of State for Consular Affairs, Janice L. Jacobs, cuts the ribbon on the new consular section of the American Embassy in Jeraba (Jarraba) Street, Ben Ashour, Tripoli; during which the ambassador Gene A. Cretz emphasised the recent progress the Embassy had made in issuing visas to Libyans: over 4500 non-immigrant visas to Libyan tourists, businesspeople, students, and government officials.
 Currently, the embassy does not issue any visas to immigrants - visitors who intend to settle in the USA.

 Update: (23/03/2009):